-The RESET button is used to reset the DSTREAM unit when required:
+The RESET button resets the DSTREAM unit when required:

 - Press and hold the RESET button until the STATUS LED starts to flash green rapidly.
 If you release the RESET button at this point, a normal reboot occurs. - If you continue to hold the RESET button for 10 seconds more, the STATUS LED flashes red rapidly.
 When you release the RESET button after this point, DSTREAM reboots and enters a recovery mode, which enables you to update firmware.